-I’ve always heard the Cueva de los Verdes referred to as the Green Caves in English, however translated ,it is the cave of the greens and when our guide said to us “Have you seen any green during your visit to the cave so far, apart from my uniform?” he had a point, we hadn’t, he went on to explain that the cave was named after the Green family who were goat herders and used to shelter in the cave with their animals.
+I’ve always heard the Cueva de los Verdes referred to as the Green Caves in English, however translated ,it is the cave of the greens and when our guide said to us “Have you seen any green during your visit to the cave so far, apart from my uniform?” he had a point, we hadn’t, he went on to explain that the cave was named after the Green family (Verde in Spanish,) who were goat herders and used to shelter in the cave with their animals.

 Another point that I hadn’t taken in properly during my first visit was that the eruption from the volcano La Corona was some 3,000 to 5,000 years ago and therefore not part of the six year Timanfaya eruption back in 1730.
 In fact the cave was a sanctuary during the 16th and 17th century, the islanders used to hide in the intricate tunnel system so that marauding pirates couldn’t find them.
 During the vicious attack in 1618 from Tabán Arraez and Solimán (Calle Sangre in Teguise) the locals lived in the caves for two months whilst the pirates searched the island for them.

 The Cabildo de Lanzarote recognised the historical importance of the cave in the 1960’s and appointed Lanzarote artist Jesús Soto to help with the design.
 Very little of the tunnel was disturbed, the main part of the work required was to form the entrance and exit areas.
 Jesús Soto managed to provide both ambient lighting but also ways of dramatically highlighting the textures and colours found with the tunnel.